Elliptic Genus of E-strings: E-string elliptic genera from 2d gauge theories

 for $O(2p)$, and

 for $O(2p+1)$.
 These $u$ couple minimally to the matters in the fundamental representation.
-The parameters coupling to fields in a different representation of $SO(n)$ are given by $\rho(u)$, where $\rho$ runs over the weights of the representation.
+The parameters coupling to a field in a different representation of $SO(n)$ are given by $\rho(u)$, where $\rho$ runs over the weights of the representation of the field.

 With the Wilson line backgrounds identified, we study the subgroup of $O(n)$ gauge symmetry which acts within the $U_1,U_2$ specified above.
 This is the `Weyl group,' defined in each disconnected sector of $(U_1,U_2)$.
 When $U_1,U_2$ are given by $r$ $2\times 2$ blocks and an $s\times s$ diagonal matrix with $\pm 1$ eigenvalues (with $2r+s=n$ and $s\leq 4$), the Weyl group is given by